 Success of the review system is critically dependent upon the willingness and ability of all Reviewers to be fair and reasonable; to exercise rigorous scientific judgment; and to understand, and consider, in a balanced way, the context of each application.
 MMSF does not take responsibility for the content of the external reviewer.
-Only a constructive review, which includes helping an applicant by pointing out deficiencies, and/or suggestions for improvement, will be considered and forwarded to the applicant.
+An applicant will not accept that a review is fair if it contains comments that could be construed as sarcastic, flippant, arrogant, or inappropriate in any way.
+Conversely, a constructive review, which includes helping an applicant by pointing out deficiencies, and/or suggestions for improvement, will help to convince each applicant of a fair and useful assessment.